AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * Individual projects and **organizations** with members - for your group.

+.. admonition:: Suggestions

-Suggestion: Make one Github organization for your group, and one internal Gitlab organization hosted at your university.
+   Make one Github organization for your group, and one internal Gitlab organization hosted at your university.
 Encourage this, not personal repositories.

 Issue tracking
 ~~~~~~~~~~~~~~
 * Version control platforms provide **issue trackers**
 * Important bugs, improvements, etc. can be closely tracked.

+.. admonition:: Suggestions

-Suggestion: use issues for your most important projects
+   Use issues for your most important projects

 Change proposals (aka "pull requests")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~